Oliver Stone

 Oliver Stone on the set of the movie about the assassination of John Kennedy

-In 1993 the premiere of the military drama Heaven & Earth took place; American and French producers joined efforts in the making of this movie about the Vietnam War, shown from an unusual perspective.
+In 1993, Stone premiered the military drama Heaven & Earth; American and French producers collaborated on this Vietnam War film, told from an unusual perspective.
 The story revolves around the life of a Vietnamese woman over a period of 30 years.

 A scene from Heaven & Earth